pyodide/pyodide/docs/usage/type-conversions.md

 | `proxy.next()`                      | `next(x)` or `anext(x)` |
 | `await proxy`                       | `await x`               |

+As a special case, if a PyProxy is created of a dictionary, then `proxy[key]` will fall back to checking for an item in the dictionary if there is no attribute called key.
+Both PyProxy properties and dictionary attributes take precedence over dictionary keys.

 ````{admonition} Memory Leaks and PyProxy
 :class: warning